compiler-explorer/compiler-explorer/docs/EWARM.md

 stubRe=\bmain\b
 stubText=int main(void){return 0;/*stub provided by Compiler Explorer*/}
 ```
-**Its important to note that the `compiler.iar8.32.4.compilerType` field is set to `ewarm` this will be the custom compiler key later on**
+**It's important to note that the `compiler.iar8.32.4.compilerType` field is set to `ewarm` this will be the custom compiler key later on**

 ## Running Compiler Explorer